The potential applications of muography to revealing sea shipwrecks: Methods and tools

 where no-target (free-water) configuration consists of ship filled with water extending to a depth of \textit{D} meters, while the target configuration includes a ship filled with either crude oil or RDX.
-The result is a lookup table that maps column density \( X \) to the corresponding simulated transmission \( t(\varphi,\theta; X) \) for each angular bin.
+The result is a lookup table that maps column density \( X \) (in g/cm$^2$) to the corresponding simulated transmission \( t(\varphi,\theta; X) \) for each angular bin.
 Finally, the measured transmission values are associated with their corresponding lines of sight and projected onto a 2D image plane, yielding a two-dimensional density map of the shipwreck.
 In practice, the detector is positioned on the seabed, oriented toward the target, and muon counts $N_{\mathrm{target}}(\varphi,\theta)$ are accumulated over the acquisition time $t_{\mathrm{acq}}$ for each directional bin.
-For each angular bin $(\varphi,\theta)$, invert the simulated model to determine the estimated column density: